GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

   </figcaption>
 </figure>

-## Should not everybody be building for the Web then?
+## Should not everybody be building for the web then?

-Given the proves from the introductory three examples, Photoshop, VS Code, and Twitter, that it indeed is possible to build amazing applications on the Web and given the Web's super powers of linkability and universality, then _(i)_, why do people still not fully bet on PWAs but build platform-specific apps and _(ii),_ do at least in part happily flock to Flutter?
+Given the proves from the introductory three examples, Photoshop, VS Code, and Twitter, that it indeed is possible to build amazing applications on the web and given the web's super powers of linkability and universality, then _(i)_, why do people still not fully bet on PWAs but build platform-specific apps and _(ii),_ do at least in part happily flock to Flutter?